mkdika/djangoexample/readme.md

 | `DATETIME` | `DateTimeField` | null, default |
 | `LONGBLOB` | `BinaryField` | null, default |

-* Django database association data type:
+* Django Models database association data type:
     * `ForeignKey` , a field type that allows us to create a **one-to-many** relationship.
     * `OneToOneField` , a field type that allows us to define a strict **one-to-one** relationship.
     * `ManyToManyField` , a field type which allows us to define a **many-to-many** relationship.